 - care about the SMS;

 - understand their protections from management for self-reporting errors and mistakes;

 - be cognizant of their safety behavior.

 Safety managers commonly ignore the fourth SMS pillar.
 Safety promotion does not have to be hard, but it does require consistency and good tools to manage the results.
-Otherwise, safety promotion will fail and the SMS will never become fully performance.
+Otherwise, safety promotion will fail and the SMS will never become fully performed.
 Safety reporting cultures depend on safety promotion activities, such as safety newsletters.

 If you need a low-cost, commercially available SMS database to manage all your SMS documentation requirements, SMS Pro can help.
-Since 2007, SMS Pro has been working with aviation service providers on the SMS data management needs.
+Since 2007, SMS Pro has been working with aviation service providers on SMS data management needs.

 Learn how we can help you.
 These short demo videos explain the breadth of the robust, SMS Pro database.

 Last updated in March 2023.